sdmans/b-track/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Instructions:
+ Access the project hosted on firebase with this [link](https://project-host-test-1c4bb.firebaseapp.com/submit).
+This will take you to the Legislation Search View!

-You can use the Bill Search view, the navigation item in the menu bar at the top, to start searching for legislation.
-You'll have to sign in or create an account to use the collecting and tracking features.
+You can also access this view using the Bill Search link in the navigation menu at the top.
+You can use this page to start searching for legislation, but you'll have to sign in or create an account to use the collecting and tracking features.

 ### Sample Data and Test Account
 I'm creating a test account for the project.
 Credentials will be available here soon!

-Here's a list of identification numbers you can use to retrieve information on prior legislation with the search view:\
+Here's a list of sample identification numbers you can use to retrieve information on prior legislation with the search view:\
 __ID:__ 789\
 __ID:__ 794\
 __ID:__ 264